apples0/blog/_posts/2017-06-21-how-to-generate-HD-wallet-offline-using-organic-entropy.markdown

 Again, the output should match what's listed in [http://releases.ubuntu.com/xenial/SHA256SUMS][SHA256SUMS]

-- open the Ubuntu search console by clicking the purple circle/swirl icon in the upper-left corner of the screen.
+\- open the Ubuntu search console by clicking the purple circle/swirl icon in the upper-left corner of the screen

-- type "startup disk"
+\- type "startup disk"

-- click on Startup Disk Creator icon
+\- click on Startup Disk Creator icon

-- The “Source disc image” panel should show the .iso file you downloaded.
+\- The “Source disc image” panel should show the .iso file you downloaded.
 If it doesn't then click the “Other” button and find it in the folder you downloaded it to.

-- Check out the “Disk to use” field, you're going to see your usb drive show up in there
+\- Check out the “Disk to use” field, you're going to see your usb drive show up in there

-- plug in the "offline boot" usb drive
+\- plug in the "offline boot" usb drive

-- select the "offline boot" drive in the "Disk to use" field
+\- select the "offline boot" drive in the "Disk to use" field

-- click "Make Startup Disk"
+\- click "Make Startup Disk"

 ### h. create the "offline apps" drive